Dohyeon Lee

 C2LIR: Continual Cross-lingual Transfer for Low-Resource Information Retrieval

-Script, Language, and Labels: Overcoming Three Discrepancies for Low-Resource Language Specialization
+Script, Language, Labels: Overcoming Three Discrepancies for Low-Resource Language Specialization

 PLM-based World Models for Text-based Games